 - The active ‘Peer-to-Peer’ feature within Windows OS can cause this error also.

-How To Resolve DNS Server Not Responding Error?
+How To Resolve DNS Server Not Responding Windows 10 Error?

-There will be various methods here, regarding how to fix the DNS server not responding error in an easy way.
+There will be various methods here, regarding how to fix the DNS server not responding to errors in an easy way.